Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

-is monadic with left adjoint $\textrm{Ab}$ and its associated monad is Quillen. \end{prop} \begin{proof} The argument from \Cref{prop:abelianization-adjunction} can be applied here leaving us to check that $\iota$ is a right Quillen functor.
+is monadic with left adjoint $\textrm{Ab}$.
+Its associated monad is simplicial Quillen. \end{prop} \begin{proof} The argument from \Cref{prop:abelianization-adjunction} proves the claims about the underlying categories.
+We just need to check that $\iota$ is a right Quillen functor (it is obviously simplicial).
 In both categories a map is a weak equivalence (resp.~fibration) if and only if it is a weak equivalence (resp.~fibration) in $\sSet^S$.
 Since the forgetful functor $\sSet^S_{T_A}$ to $\sSet^S$ factors through $\iota$ the result follows. \end{proof}

 \begin{defn} Given a simplicial model category $\cC$ we define the derived mapping space